 Slash the pattern up to within 2 mm of the top edge.

-Place the slashed pattern on another sheet of paper and spread the slashed sections evenly.
+Place the slashed pattern on another sheet of paper and spread the slashed sections evenly to the desired width.
 Secure the sections with tape or glue.

 Cut the flounce out.